thbtppl/latex-tips-advice/README.md

     ```
     On the one hand, it helps to write readable and maintainable source code.
 On the other hand, it leads to easier to read commits and `git diff`'s as one change in your document will correspond to one sentence only.

-* The only recommended way to start a new paragraph is using a line break:
+* The only correct way to start a new paragraph is using a line break:

     ```
     ... and the sentence ends.